heckler1/ansible_playbooks/README.md

 # Ansible Plays and Roles
 All plays will run on CentOS 7 or Ubuntu 16.04 unless stated otherwise.
 They require the sudo password to be set.
-This can be done at runtime with -K, or by setting the variable "ansible_become_pass".
+This can be done at runtime with `-K`, or by setting the variable `ansible_become_pass`.

 #### Apache
 The Apache role installs an Apache 2 server with self-signed HTTPS and a strict TLS configuration.